Search for Important Questions

 1. What do you understand by Philosophy?
 Discuss the relationship between Education and Philosophy.
 Describe the main characteristics of Indian Philosophy.

-1. Who is the founder of Mimansa philosophy?
+1. Who is the founder of Advaita philosophy?

 1. What is the ultimate goal of human life according to Indian philosophy?